Bitlend-protocol/bitlend-docs/docs/pages/v1/getting-started.md

 Historical interest rates can be retrieved from the [MarketHistoryService API](/v1/api#MarketHistoryService).

-Interest accrues to all suppliers and borrowers in a market when any Ethereum address interacts with the market’s cToken contract, calling one of these functions: mint, redeem, borrow, or repay.
+Interest accrues to all suppliers and borrowers in a market when any Ethereum address interacts with the market’s bToken contract, calling one of these functions: mint, redeem, borrow, or repay.
 Successful execution of one of these functions triggers the `accrueInterest` method, which causes interest to be added to the underlying balance of every supplier and borrower in the market.
-Interest accrues for the current block, as well as each prior block in which the `accrueInterest` method was not triggered (no user interacted with the cToken contract).
-Interest compounds only during blocks in which the cToken contract has one of the aforementioned methods invoked.
+Interest accrues for the current block, as well as each prior block in which the `accrueInterest` method was not triggered (no user interacted with the bToken contract).
+Interest compounds only during blocks in which the bToken contract has one of the aforementioned methods invoked.

 Here is an example of supply interest accrual: